NixOS/rfcs/rfcs/0067-common-override-interface-derivations.md

 2. `.overrideAttrs` to override the call to `stdenv.mkDerivation`.
 3. `.overrideDerivation` to override the call to `derivation`.

+Also used in several places but out of scope for this RFC because it is for overriding package sets is `lib.overrideScope'`.

 The first two are mainly used and are typically sufficient.
+The third one should typically be avoided and can be considered legacy.

 However, how can we override generic package builders, such as `buildPythonPackage` and `buildGoPackage`?

 For the `buildPythonPackage` function the `.overridePythonAttrs` was introduced that would override the call to `buildPythonPackage` because using `.overrideAttrs` would often not result in what the user expect would happen.
 In hindsight, it would have been better to attach a custom `.overrideAttrs` to `buildPythonPackage`.